NFL Uses Lady Gaga For Hidden Agenda Ahead Of Super Bowl 2017? [Opinion]

 — Guardian US (@GuardianUS) February 2, 2017

 Budweiser released their Super Bowl 2017 commercial ahead of the big day and some believe they are making a political statement about immigration in their ad.
-Recent reports indicate that people are now boycotting Budweiser because they believe the ad is immigration themed, according to the Business Insider.
+Recent reports indicate that people are now boycotting Budweiser because they believe the ad is immigration-themed, according to the Business Insider.
 This just goes to show how polarized the masses have become over President Donald Trump’s temporary immigration ban.
 This is the same topic that folks believe Lady Gaga will attack during her NFL halftime performance.

-Lady Gaga is reportedly singing while hanging high above the crowd for the Super Bowl show at halftime.
+Lady Gaga is reportedly to be singing while hanging high above the crowd for the Super Bowl show at halftime.
 She was practicing her performance today high up in the air as people scurried around on the field beneath her getting ready for the biggest NFL event of the year.

 Lady Gaga's team is currently putting the finishing touches on her #SuperBowl #PepsiHalftime stage! pic.twitter.com/7FzfiPPDzZ